 8. Safety Pin Your Bed sheets to the Edge of the Bed for Easy Cleaning

 To make quick cleaning a whole lot easier, we safety-pinned our bottom sheet to the edge of the bed that’s against the rear doors.
-That way, whenever we are sick of all of the dirt and sand that us and the dogs track in, we can just unpin the sheets, pull them backwards out the rear door, and give them a nice big shake!
+That way, whenever we are sick of all of the dirt and sand that us and the dogs track in, we can just pull the sheets backwards out the rear door and give them a nice big shake!

 The safety pins hold the sheets on the bed, which makes this a super easy one-person job, and your sheets are dirt free in seconds!
 Enjoy a nice night of sleep on fresh new bed sheets!